nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Adding note to a person

-1. Adding note to a person in person list.
+1. Adding note to a person in person list. <br>

-    1. Prerequisites: List all persons using the `person /list` command.
+    Prerequisites: List all persons using the `person /list` command or already in person list.
     Must have at least one person in the list.

     1. Test case: `person 1 /note` <br>
-        Expected: Note window opened with title of note window named as the person to add note for.
+        Expected: Note window opened with title of note window named as the person to add note to.
-        Within the note window, user can refer to note shortcut key in User Guide.
+        Within the note window, user can make use of keyboard shortcuts in  **User Guide** for saving and quiting of note.
         Upon saving of note, first three lines of note excluding empty line is shown for the first person in the list.

     1. Test case: `person 0 /note `<br>
       Expected: No note window is opened.
 Error details shown in the status message.

     1. Other incorrect delete commands to try: `p /note`, `p x /note`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

 ### Clearing note of a person
-1. Clearing note of a person in person list.
+1. Clearing note of a person in person list. <br>

-    1. Prerequisites: List all persons using the `person /list` command or already in person list.
+   Prerequisites: List all persons using the `person /list` command or already in person list.
         Must have at least one person in the list.

     1. Test case: `person 1 /clearnote` <br>